 Admit it.
 We all have old retirement accounts that aren’t performing at optimal levels but are gathering dust like those forgotten tchotchkes in our closets.
-The few times you are faced with the paltry growth, it’s easier just to turn a blind eye, close your browser tab, or toss that statement, rather than to do something about it.
+The few times you face paltry growth, it’s easier to turn a blind eye, close your browser tab, or toss that statement rather than do something about it.

 Believe me, I speak from experience.
 As a serial job hopper the first several years out of college, my retirement funds were like a barnyard of unruly animals from Old MacDonald’s Farm – here a 401k, there an IRA, everywhere a pension and 403b.

 It was a mess.